solar panels for office buildings in Wolverhampton

 Local cost data — what Wolverhampton office occupiers pay for solar in 2026

-A typical Wolverhampton office with 50-250 employees in a 2,000-6,000 sqm building pays £40,000 a year on grid electricity at current commercial fixed-contract rates.
-Larger HQ buildings in i54 Wolverhampton — often 15,000-30,000 sqm — spend £150,000-£600,000+ annually.
-Serviced-office operators in Wolverhampton typically pay £40-£80 per sqm in electricity on an inclusive-rent basis, recovering this through the gross-rent uplift over leased terms.
+A typical Wolverhampton office with 50-250 employees in a 2,000-6,000 sqm building pays around £40,000 a year on grid electricity at current commercial fixed-contract rates.
+Larger i54 or Pendeford floorplates of 15,000-30,000 sqm spend £150,000-£600,000+ annually, driven by dense IT, cooling and (on the manufacturing-adjacent sites) process loads.
+Serviced-office operators around the city centre and the Interchange typically pay £40-£80 per sqm in electricity on an inclusive-rent basis, recovered through the gross-rent uplift.

 For a Wolverhampton commercial rooftop solar PV installation in 2026, indicative cost per kWp is: